Placil (Clomipramine Hydrochloride)

 Used For

-depression, obsessive-compulsive disorders, phobias, muscle weakness in narcolepsy
+treating severe depression, obsessive-compulsive disorders, phobias, and muscle weakness in narcolepsy

 How Taken